Below are Christmas bible verses from the gospel of Luke.Chapter 1, Verses 27-38

 This is a clear indication that Easter is the main celebration of the Christian church.

-Another interesting fact is that, although the three kings or wisemen have become well known as part of the Bible Christmas story they do not appear in the Nativity story in the gospel of Luke.
+Although the three kings or wisemen have become well known as part of the Bible Christmas story the wise men do not appear in the Nativity story in the gospel of Luke, only in Mathew.

 Please scroll down to read each in turn

 “And in the sixth month the angel Gabriel was sent from God unto a city of Galilee, named Nazareth, To a virgin espoused to a man whose name was Joseph, of the house of David; and the virgin's name was Mary.